 Minimum/Maximum Number of Participants

 Programs must meet any minimum course enrollment parameters set by the offering department and deans.
-Discuss this aspect of your program with your department chair and division dean prior to submitting your Intent to Lead a Study Abroad proposal.
+Students must be 18 years or older to participate in study abroad at CCC.
+Discuss aspects of your program with your department chair and division dean prior to submitting your Intent to Lead a Study Abroad proposal.

 In addition, program budget considerations will be an important part of determining minimum enrollments.
 If the number of students enrolled is too low, it may not be possible to offer a program within the advertised fee.
 Determining these budget parameters will be an important part of the work that the faculty proposer, the GLC, and the provider engage in as part of developing the Intent to Lead proposal.